MSSNY LEADERSHIP

 MSSNY SPEAKER

-L. Carlos Zapata, MD, FACEP, was elected Speaker of the Medical Society of the State of New York (MSSNY) on April 5.
+L. Carlos Zapata, MD, FACEP, was elected Speaker of the Medical Society of the State of New York (MSSNY) on March 29.
 He is the first Latino Speaker of MSSNY.

 A graduate of New York University, Dr. Zapata also received his medical degree from NYU Grossman School of Medicine.
 He completed his emergency medicine residency at Zucker School of Medicine at Hofstra/Northwell – Long Island Jewish Medical Center Program.

-Dr. Zapata was also the recipient of the New York ACEP 2017 Young Physician Leadership and Advocacy Award and was the lead author of MSSNY policy that led to New York repealing nonmedical exemptions of childhood vaccinations to attend school.
+Dr. Zapata was also the recipient of the New York ACEP 2017 Young Physician Leadership and Advocacy Award and was the lead author of MSSNY policy that led to New York repealing non-medical exemptions of childhood vaccinations to attend school.

 MSSNY Vice Speaker